UpStreamPay/web-sdk/README.md

 and provide TypeScript types.

-While the SDK can be imported through this package, the core Purse runtime is always loaded directly from https://cdn.purse-sandbox.com to meet compliance and security requirements.
+While the SDK can be imported through this package, the core Purse runtime is always loaded directly from https://cdn.purse-sandbox.com to meet PCI-DSS compliance requirements.
 This ensures that the global Purse object behaves consistently across all environments without the need to self-host or bundle the script.

 The `loadHeadlessCheckout` function dynamically retrieves the most up-to-date version of the Purse Web SDK, independent